 AUSTIN, Texas – (Feb.
-22, 2013) – Seton Healthcare Family is taking steps to reinvent the way health care is delivered through innovative pilot programs.
+22, 2013) – Ascension Seton is taking steps to reinvent the way health care is delivered through innovative pilot programs.
 One of these targets the most fragile population-kids with complex chronic conditions-and is embodied in a new kind of primary care clinic (medical home) called the Children’s Comprehensive Care Clinic of Dell Children’s Medical Center of Central Texas.

 The innovative Clinic is designed for medically fragile children who make up roughly 1 to 3 percent of the pediatric population but account for 30 to 40 percent of pediatric care costs to the community.
 These children often have multiple health issues, complex medication regimens and use medical devices and other technology for their ongoing care.

 Innovations offered under one roof include use of telemedicine to connect specialists in one visit (versus the family traveling to multiple physician appointments), access to holistic care (psychosocial support) for the child and family and programs to facilitate child/family education and community living.

 “For children with chronic diseases and the families that care for them, our current health care system is fragmented, inefficient and very costly,” said Rahel Berhane, MD, pediatric gastroenterologist at ‘Specially for Children and co-investigator for the Clinic.
 “The stress on the family to properly care for the child while managing the rest of their family’s needs is compounded by a system that is insufficient or frustrating to navigate.”